Nwakakukaks/lightblock/README.md

 We asked ourselves:
 "How can we make the power of blockchain technology and smart contracts accessible to everyone, regardless of their technical proficiency?"

-The inspiration for Blocks comes from the understanding that blockchain technology and smart contracts hold vast potential to revolutionize various aspects of our digital lives.
+The inspiration for LightBlock comes from the understanding that blockchain technology and smart contracts hold vast potential to revolutionize various aspects of our digital lives.
 Yet, this potential remains largely untapped because of the technical complexity associated with creating and managing decentralized applications (dApps).

 We wanted to provide a solution that didn't just cater to expert developers, but also to non-technical users who have great ideas but lack the coding skills to translate those ideas into functional dApps.

-This led us to the conception of Blocks - a platform designed to enable anyone to effortlessly create, deploy, manage, and gain insights into their smart contracts.
+This led us to the conception of LightBlock - a platform designed to enable anyone to effortlessly create, deploy, manage, and gain insights into their smart contracts.

 ## About the Project

 **Simplified way to manage smart contracts.**

-Blocks is a user-friendly blockchain app manager for the **XDC Blockchain** blockchain.
+LightBlock is a user-friendly blockchain app manager for the **Lightink Blockchain** blockchain.
 It enables effortless creation, deployment, management, and analysis of smart contracts for both beginners and expert blockchain engineers.

 With no-code templates, multiple wallet integrations, and robust analytics, it caters to both beginners and advanced users, democratizing access to blockchain technology and paving the way for a more decentralized digital future.